-IG Studio checks that the JSON is valid, but doesn't check that the configuration of the filter is valid.
+Studio checks that the JSON is valid, but doesn't check that the configuration of the filter is valid.
 If the filter configuration isn't valid, the route fails to load when deployed.

 When you save, the filter is added to the chain.
+Select % Chain on the left of the screen to view the chain.